 Noted Observations:

 ALS patient was told to imagine right limb movement.
-Model was trained or 5 sets of data in a day and tested on 5 sets of data in the same day.
+In general, EEG model was trained with 5 sets of data in a day and tested on 5 sets of data in the same day.
 Motor-imagery data differs for the patient from day-to-day and week-to-week.

 Why ALS patient was chosen?

-ALS patient is immobile except being able to blink.
-Absence of motion artefacts which enable us to study EEG wave/signal belonging to movement.
+ALS patient is immobile except being able to open eye lip slowly.
+Absence of motion artefacts which enable us to study EEG wave/signal belonging to mental activity, such as motor imagery.
 We categorise 0 to 4 Hz as motion artefacts and beyond 4 Hz are other signals.

 Possible Project Steps